NoBlackBoxes/LastBlackBox/boxes/electrons/lessons.md

 Electrons are the sub-atomic particles that underlie *electricity*.
 Controlling the movement of electrons (and the effects of their movement) will allow us to build many different kinds of electronic devices, from simple circuits to robots and computers.

 ## [Voltage](https://vimeo.com/1000730032)
-> When there is more negative charge in one location vs. another, we say there is a *potential difference* between these locations.
+> When there is more negative charge in one location vs. another, we say that there is a *potential difference* between these locations.
 This *potential difference* is called a **voltage** and it creates a force pushing electrons from the location with more negative charge to the location with less.

 ## [Conductors](https://vimeo.com/1000740989)
 > Some materials have electrons way out in their outer orbitals that are happy to jump between neighboring atomic nuclei (of the same element).
 These electrons are "free" to move around the material.
 If we place such a material between two locations with a *potential difference* (voltage), then electrons will flow from the **(-)** location to the **(+)** location; the material will **conduct** electricity.

 ## [Batteries](https://vimeo.com/??????)
 > Generating a stable voltage requires a source of electrons to maintain the *potential difference*, even when electrons are able to move between two areas of different charge.
 We can accomplish this with a (redox) chemical reaction inside the wonderfully useful device we call a **battery**.